adelhassan6644/casa/ios/Pods/Toast/README.md

 [self.view hideAllToasts];
 ```

-See the demo project for more softwareCasas.
+See the demo project for more examples.

 Setup Instructions
 ------------------